-Applied Empirical Modeling of Nonlinearity and Endogeneity in Regression Models (WS 2021/22)
+Applied Empirical Modeling of Nonlinearity and Endogeneity in Regression Models (WiSe 2021/22)

 The course is given by Prof. Dr. Richard T. Gretz.

 We are currently trying to find suitable dates to offer this course again.
 We will update this page as soon as we have new information on the availability and scheduling of the course.